-Among the best products we’ve seen in 2016 is one called Leptigen.
+Among the best products we’ve seen this year is one called Leptigen.
 It offers a powerful blend of four ingredients, which have been clinically tested and shown to help increase fat loss and metabolism.
 We have not found any negative feedback online, and comments around the web show people are seeing solid results.

 The makers of Leptigen are so positive about their product they’re offering a Special Trial Offer, which is uncommon.

 What You Should Know About AvaprexThere is an official website for Avaprex which makes a whole host of claims for this weight loss supplement.
 The manufacturers say that Avaprex is a revolutionary diet product that has helped people achieve their diet goals.
 They say that this supplement incorporates high-grade botanical ingredients, which can suppress your appetite and control your cellulite as well as balancing and strengthening your heart.
 They claim that Avaprex can also increase your endurance and improve your digestion, as well as your skin tone.
 Sounds like a miracle, if it works.

 IngredientsThe ingredients in Avaprex consist of Cha de Bugre, Maltodexin, Silica, Magnesium Sterate and Gelatin Capsules.